ilchen/cryptopals/README.md

 }
 ```

-The total time of the full attack on my MacBook Pro amounted to a little more than 2 hours.
+The total time of the full attack on my MacBook Pro amounted to 3 hours and 5 minutes.
 Can it be sped up?
 Actually yes.
 The code that tries different random values for forged coefficients in my
 `GCMExistentialForgeryHelper.recoverAuthenticationKey` method can be parallelized to take advantage of the multiple
 cores, which will let the attack succeed in about a quarter of an hour.